 Detect the potential for production or offloading

 Implement selected solutions

 Energy storage: new opportunities for energy flexibility

-The continual improvement of energy storage technologies as well as the mass production of batteries have opened the way for new opportunities in energy flexibility.
+The continuous improvement of energy storage technologies as well as the massification of battery production are now opening up new opportunities for energy flexibility.

-Furthermore, the appearance of a market for ‘second life’ batteries issued from electrical vehicles and the innovations to come in storage technology will accelerate the lowering of costs.
+In addition, the emergence of a market for “second life” batteries from electric vehicles and future innovations in storage technologies will accelerate the decline in costs.

-According to the International Energy Agency (IEA), the cost of energy storage is actually divided by two every two years.
+According to the International Energy Agency (IEA), the cost of energy storage is currently divided by 2 every 2 years.

-- the maximum valorisation of intermittent energy production (via photovoltaic or wind power) by serving as the regulatory buffer between production and consumption
+- maximum use of intermittent energy production (via photovoltaic or wind power) by acting as a regulatory buffer between production and consumption,

-- the participation in the balance of the electrical network against remuneration.
+- participation in the balance of the electricity network in return for payment.